coreybutler/common-api/README.md

 Like this project?
 Let people know with a [tweet](https://twitter.com/intent/tweet?hashtags=nodejs,expressjs&original_referer=http%3A%2F%2F127.0.0.1%3A91%2F&text=Check%20out%20@butlerlogic%2fcommon-api%20for%20simplifying%20API%20development%20with%20Express!&tw_p=tweetbutton&url=http%3A%2F%2Fgithub.com%2Fbutlerlogic%2Fcommon-api&via=goldglovecb).

 This is a lightweight library containing a few commonly used methods for creating API's with Express.js.
+It is ideally suited for prototyping API's.

 ## Installation: